 Figure 7.
-Houston Alumni Network - Highlighting Principals and Teachers of connected alumni in advocacy and non-profit organizations, as shown by the red bubbles in the map below.
+Houston Alumni Network -Highlighting Principals and Teachers Finally, Figure 8 illustrates the Dallas-Fort Worth alumni network.
+Their regional alumni strategy was focused on social entrepreneurs.
+As a result, they have a large number of connected alumni in advocacy and non-profit organizations, as shown by the red bubbles in the map below.